01 Getting Started

 02 Dynamic Data

 The Titan platform is integrated seamlessly with Salesforce.
 You can insert dynamic data into your form fields to ensure the latest Salesforce data is always displayed.
-It can sometimes be difficult to determine the extent of the data you will be pulling from Salesforce.
+Determining the extent of the data you will pull from Salesforce can sometimes be challenging.

 03 Autofit Container